 To make the fried tomato rice, simply fry some rice with ketchup and other ingredients like onions or peas.
 Now you just need an omelette on top of it.

-The key point of omurice is that the omelette has a nice and runny texture.
-To achieve this, add a bit of milk to your beat eggs.
+The key point of omurice is that the omelette has a nice, runny texture.
+To achieve this, add a bit of milk to your beaten eggs.
 Make sure there’s enough oil in your pan and then pour your egg-milk mixture into the pan on low heat.
 Tilt the pan left and right until the egg covers the entire pan.
 Then, just let it sit for a while.
 You’ll get a runny, slightly creamy, fluffy omelette to put on top of your fried tomato rice.

 Tonkatsu